selabhvl/dat110public/project4/partB.md

 The `AccessController.java` class implements one possible solution for Part A. If you want, you can replace/integrate the implementation with your own implementation from Part A. Few changes to the C/C++ code should be required in order to make it run under Java.

-It should only be necessary to make changes to the the classes in the `client`-package in order to complete Step 4 below.
+It should only be necessary to make changes to the classes in the `client`-package in order to complete Step 4 below.

 ### Step 2: Cloud service and REST API